ziplantil/w65c02s.h/docs/api.md

 unsigned long w65c02s_run_cycles(struct w65c02s_cpu *cpu, unsigned long cycles);
 ```

-If w65c02ce is compiled with `W65C02SCE_ACCURATE`, the CPU is always run
-exactly as many cycles as specified, but otherwise the actual number of cycles
+If w65c02ce is compiled with `W65C02SCE_COARSE`, the actual number of cycles
-executed may not always match the specified value.
+executed may not always match the given argument, but the return value is
+always correct.
+Without `W65C02SCE_COARSE` the return value is always the same
+as `cycles`.

+This function is not reentrant.
+Calling it from a callback (for a memory read,
+write, STP, etc.) will result in undefined behavior.

 * **Parameter** `cpu`: The CPU instance to run
 * **Parameter** `cycles`: The number of cycles to run